nrwl/nx/docs/shared/devkit.md

 }
 ```

 The schema above defines two fields: `name` and `skipFormat`.
 The `name` field is a string, `skipFormat` is a boolean.
-The `x-prompt` property tell Nx to ask for the `name` value if one isn't given.
+The `x-prompt` property tells Nx to ask for the `name` value if one isn't given.
 The `skipFormat` field has the default value set to `false`.
 The schema language is rich and lets you use lists, enums, references, etc..
 A few more examples:

 ```json
 {